DIY Rustic Wooden Christmas Sled

-Paint all the wood pieces.
+Now, paint all the wood pieces.
 I wanted my sled to look like the paint was old and weathered so I dry-brushed mine.
 To do this simply dip the tip of the paintbrush into some paint, then dab off the excess before applying.

 Simply drag your brush across the wood, leaving all the holes and crevices unpainted.

-I painted my runners red and the rest of the sled white
+I painted my runners red and the rest of the sled white.

 Assembling the Sled:

-Lay out the body pieces of the sled.
+First, lay out the body pieces of the sled.
 For more contrast I off-centered the middle piece a couple of inches.

-Center out the body braces where you want them and screw together.
+Next, center out the body braces where you want them and screw together.
 I left approx. 13in between the braces.

-To avoid the wood from shifting, add at least two screws per fence picket
+To avoid the wood from shifting, add at least two screws per fence picket.

 Attaching the Rope:

-With the spade bit, drill a hole in the top of the runners to fit the rope through
+First, with the spade bit, drill a hole in the top of the runners to fit the rope through

-Slide rope ends through holes and make a knot
+Next, slide rope ends through holes and make a knot

 Adding the Bow and Greenery: